PaschalisSk/exploring-CNNs/README.md

 # Exploring CNNs

-The second2 assignment for the Machine Learning Practical class during my AI MSc in the University of Edinburgh (2018/19).
+The second assignment for the Machine Learning Practical class during my AI MSc in the University of Edinburgh (2018/19).
 It was awarded a grade of 79/100 (A3).
 Further information can be found in the report file.

 ## Abstract